o3de/o3de.org/content/docs/user-guide/components/reference/paintbrush/paintbrush.md

 #### Hardness

 **Hardness** controls the opacity falloff of each brush circle.
-The Hardness is the percent distance along the radius of the circle to begin the falloff.
+The **Hardness** is the percentage of distance along the circle's radius to begin the falloff at.
 The falloff always ends at the outer radius.
-For example, a Hardness value of 50% means that the inner 50% of the brush circle will use the maximum opacity specified by Flow, and the outer 50% of the brush circle will drop in opacity until it is completely transparent.
+For example, a **Hardness** value of 50% means that the inner 50% of the brush circle will use the maximum opacity specified by **Flow**, and the outer 50% of the brush circle will drop in opacity until it is completely transparent.
 A value of 100% will make the entire brush circle use the maximum opacity.

 An illustration of Hardness 50% - the inner circle shows where the falloff begins, and the outer circle shows where the falloff ends.
 The outer circle is the brush size:![Illustration of hardness opacity falloff.](/images/user-guide/components/reference/paintbrush/paintbrush-falloff-50-percent.png)